 That is not to say that is not also important to keep yourself dry.
 Of course, it is and being well prepared with good waterproof gear is vital to help ensure you and your clubs stay as comfortable, warm and dry as possible.

-Here is a list of the equipment we recommend you take with you to the course on rainy days:
+Here is a list of the equipment (together with Amazon links to let you check the latest price) we recommend you take with you to the course on rainy days:

 - Waterproof jacket and trousers – lookout also for features such as trousers bottoms with zips.
 This helps enormously if you need to get your waterproofs on in a hurry over your golf shoes.

 - Waterproof golf shoes – anybody who has walked around in wet shoes, never mind wet golf shoes, know how miserable that is.
 So make sure your golf shoes are waterproof and if check your spikes.
 If they are bit old and worn it may be time to get them changed to improve grip.